Future-Mobility-Lab/AAA-toolkit/README.md

 The Accident Analysis & Association (AAA) toolkit is a comprehensive program designed for data-driven accident analysis and mapping.
 The toolkit leverages a range of geospatial and traffic data sources to create a multi-dimensional view of traffic incidents in a particular region.

-(update is pending, more organized structure with descriptions is being added)
+'(update is pending, more organized structure with descriptions is being added)'

 Code parts:
 1. Download OSM data for specific coordinates / or extract from Geofabrik.